13 Best Parks and Gardens in Paris to Visit

 Additionally, the gardens make it super convenient to enjoy a picnic lunch – really, Paris is so well set up for picnics!
 It’s easy to grab something from a nearby boulangerie or grocery store and enjoy your food in one of these beautiful spots.

-(Check out my picnicking in Paris post for lots of ideas and suggestions of easy and delicious meals to pick up for a perfect Paris picnic.)
+Read More: You’ll DEFINITELY want to check out my picnicking in Paris post for lots of ideas and suggestions of easy and delicious meals to pick up for a perfect picnic in these Parisian parks.

 Now onto the best parks and gardens of Paris !
 For different reasons, these are all some of the the best gardens and greenspaces of Paris.
 As you will see, these Parisian parks all have unique aspects to them, but are all beautiful areas to relax and enjoy nature.